 exercise your capacity for critical thought, and take responsibility for

 pursuing your own questions and interests.
-Challenge yourself.
+Challenge yourself and bring the resulting thinking to class.
 If

 you do nothing but come to class and complete the assigned reading and

 Written assignments must be completed and on time: late

 assignments may not be accepted without prior arrangement, and late

 work can affect your evaluation.
 Missing or consistently late

 I also expect you to enter the class with a working familiarity with some of the basic processes and vocabulary of biology.
 In particular, it's important that you have a basic grasp of the cell cycle (meiosis, mitosis), of the basic structure of DNA and proteins, and of the processes of DNA replication and translation.
 These are all essential to clear thinking about selective processes (as well as general understanding of modern biology and its significance in your lives) and will be assumed in this class.
 Here's a very brief list/review of some important terms and concepts; if they are not reasonably familiar/comfortable, you may need to do some background review -- talk to me about it.
 You will also need some basic algebraic skills to work with some of the models and fitness problems we'll be looking at.
 We won't go anywhere more difficult than solid high-school-level algebra here, but modern evolutionary biology is highly quantitative and relies heavily on mathematical modeling.

 Evaluations will be based on all aspects of performance, including contributions to class discussion; if you request a letter grade, anticipate that essays and other written exercises/problem-sets will each account for about 40% of your grade; the remaining 20% will be based on other aspects of class participation.